charliecalvert/JsObjects/Python/RegExParseParagraphs/README.md

 <p>This is the sample paragraph.</p>

-To run the program type python replace.py.
+To run the program type:

+	python replace.py [MyFile.html]

+For instance:

+	python replace.py MediaWiki.html.

 The output will be a copy of MediaWiki.html with all the <p> elements on one line.
+To write the file to disk, write the following:

+	python replace.py MediaWiki.html > Result.html